githubharald/SimpleHTR/README.md

 * Data augmentation: increase dataset-size by applying further (random) transformations to the input images.
 At the moment, only random distortions are performed.
 * Remove cursive writing style in the input images (see [DeslantImg](https://github.com/githubharald/DeslantImg)).
-* Increase input size (if input of NN is large enough, complete text-lines can be used).
+* Increase input size (if input of NN is large enough, complete text-lines can be used, see [lamhoangtung/LineHTR](https://github.com/lamhoangtung/LineHTR)).
 * Add more CNN layers.
 * Replace LSTM by 2D-LSTM.
 * Replace optimizer: Adam improves the accuracy, however, the number of training epochs increases ([see discussion](https://github.com/githubharald/SimpleHTR/issues/27)).